Seville

 Hit all the major sights while getting some exercise at the same time.
 There are no strenuous hills and this route is suitable for those with average fitness.

-The third-largest cathedral in Europe.
-Originally built as a mosque in the 12th-century, the 328 feet-high minaret is now the Giralda clock tower.
-Christopher Columbus is also buried inside the cathedral.
+Seville Cathedral is the third-largest cathedral in Europe.
+Originally built as a mosque in the 12th-century, the 100-metre- high minaret is now the Giralda clock tower.
+Christopher Columbus is buried inside the cathedral.

 Camper's shoes are known for being extraordinarily comfortable and still stylish.
 Their top-quality shoes, always with sleek designs, come for men, women and children.